mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

 ## Cassandra process startup restrictions

-The Cassandra-on-Mesos framework currently defines the following limitations before a Cassandra process can be started:
+The Cassandra-Mesos framework currently defines the following limitations before a Cassandra process can be started:

 1. At least one Cassandra seed node must be running and must be in operation-mode `NORMAL.
    Otherwise new nodes would never successfully join the cluster.